liferay/liferay-docs/discover/deployment/articles-dxp/05-monitoring-liferay/02-advanced-performance-monitoring-dynatrace.markdown

 One more dashboard of note during a performance test is the CPU Sampling dashboard.
-The image below is a report generated to capture the CPU process in a 100 seconds period.
-This is helpful during analysis if administrators unwanted processes that are slowing down a @product@ instance.
+The image below is a report generated to capture the CPU process over 100 seconds.
+This is helpful to show administrators unwanted processes slowing down a @product@ instance.

 ![Figure 8: Dynatrace Client can generate a CPU Sampling report.](../../images-dxp/dynatrace09-cpu-samplings.png)

-All these dashboards come out of the box and even more dashboards are available after deploying the Dynatrace FastPack developed for @product@.
-Thus, you can see some of the advantages in using Dynatrace as part of your performance monitoring.
+All these dashboards come out-of-the-box, and even more dashboards are available after deploying the Dynatrace FastPack developed for @product@.
+Using Dynatrace provides many advantages for performance monitoring.

 ## Resources